ariadnavigo/scalc/README.md

 ## Usage

-scalc reads one line RPN expressions from a file passed as its first argument or, by default, from stdin.
+scalc reads RPN expressions from a file passed as its first argument or, by default, from stdin.
 It outputs the result as a single-precision float to stdout.

 ```
 $ scalc test_file